 Together, we explored how their experiences might help bring about more accessible places and interactions.
 This research lies at the intersection of disability studies, human geography, sociology, urbanism and human computer interaction (HCI).

-I am particularly interested in the roles played by technologies in diverse, geographically dispersed communities, such as diasporas and those living with chronic conditions such as rare diseases, and how technologies may be used to enhance civic participation and influence policymaking.
+More broadly, I am interested in technology use amongst geographically dispersed communities, such as diasporas and those living with rare diseases and chronic illnesses, and how technologies may be used to enhance civic participation and influence policymaking.